hantsy/spring-puzzles/README.md

 # spring-playground

-A playground to share tips, code samples, techniques or problem resovling in Spring web development.
+A playground to share tips, code samples, techniques, problem-resolving methods or cutting-edge features in Spring development.